 Gluon is a proud member of the Java ecosystem, and our team have been actively involved in this community for a long time.
-One of the best aspects of the Java ecosystem is its excellent open source community, and the availability of libraries for all varieties of use cases.
+One of the best aspects of the Java ecosystem is its excellent community of commercial and open source projects.
 Our team are rightly proud of their contributions over the years, so this page serves to highlight the ways in which the Gluon team have helped to make the Java ecosystem a little better, beyond our core products and services.

 All Gluon Labs projects are covered under the commercial open source support licenses offered by Gluon.
 This allows for users of these libraries to more actively contribute to, guide, and gain access to, the developers behind these projects.
 We appreciate your support!

 Beyond our core products, Gluon has developed some libraries for teams that suit specific use-cases.
 They receive the same level of support as any commercial Gluon product, but they are not our primary focus.
 Their development therefore is driven by customer demand.